necx-org/nodes/README.md

 1. fork your own copy of [the website repo](https://github.com/necx-org/necx-org.github.io)
 1. clone it `git clone git@github.com:USERNAME/necx-org.github.io`
-1. change to the top-level directory for that repo
+1. change to the top-level directory for that repo `cd necx-org.github.io`
 1. add the upstream  repository as a remote `git remote add upstream git@github.com:necx-org/necx-org.github.io`
 1. initialize the `_nodes` submodule with `git submodule init`
 1. update the `_nodes` submodule with `git submodule update`